ImranParthib/ImranParthiib.github.io/README.md

 - **JavaScript**: Experienced in writing clean and efficient JavaScript code, including ES6+ features.
 - **Responsive Design**: Ability to create websites that look great on all devices, from desktops to mobile phones.
 - **Git**: Proficient in using Git for version control, including branching, merging, and pull requests.
-- **Additional Skills**: Familiar with frameworks and libraries such as React, Bootstrap, and jQuery.
-Experience with backend technologies like Node.js and Express.
+- **Additional Skills**: Familiar with frameworks and libraries such as React, Nextjs, Bootstrap & Tailwind.
+Learning backend technologies like Node.js and Express.

 ## Contact Me

 Feel free to reach out to me via [my website](https://imranparthib.me/#contact) or connect with me on [LinkedIn](https://www.linkedin.com/in/imranparthib/).
-You can also check out my [GitHub](https://github.com/ ImranParthib) for more projects.
+You can also check out my [GitHub](https://github.com/ImranParthib) for more projects.
 I am always open to discussing new opportunities, collaborations, or just chatting about web development.
 Let's connect and create something amazing together!